 Fans urged to keep safe ahead of Euro 2020 kick-off

 Football supporters are being urged to not fall foul of COVID-19 regulations during the upcoming Euro 2020 tournament.
-Home Nations England, Scotland and Wales are among the 24 teams taking part in the competition, which kicks off on Friday, 11 June.
+Home Nations England, Scotland and Wales are among the 24 teams taking part in the competition, which kicks off on Friday 11 June.

 Regulations outlined by the Government in step three of the COVID-19 roadmap remain in place at the start of the tournament, meaning there are restrictions on meeting people indoors.
 People are therefore being encouraged to familiarise themselves with the rules and public health advice that are in place to keep everyone safe.